Case Studies

 Harold’s symptoms during the last 10 years of his life included many falls due to orthostatic hypotension.
 The family did its best to make the house safe for him but it didn’t do that much good.
 Harold didn’t have much warning that he was going to fall.
 He also had many urinary tract infections (UTIs) and suffered from syncope.

 During a hospitalization in 2021 for a UTI, Harold hallucinated for 10 days.
 Once home, the hallucinations gradually improved.
-Less than a month later, he was back in the hospital and hallucinated again.
-His arms and legs were bruised from kicking and hitting the wall.
+Less than a month later, he was back in the hospital.
+His arms and legs were bruised from kicking and hitting the wall, while hallucinating.

 After being released, Harold was placed on hospice.
 He received hospice care for 9 months.
 He had been an avid reader but lost the ability to concentrate while being read to or watching TV.